 May Reduce Inflammation

-Inflammation in the human body is a natural response associated with healing, but having chronically high levels of inflammation can backfire, causing achy joints and muscular pain between workouts.
+Inflammation in the human body is a natural response associated with healing, but having chronically high levels of inflammation can backfire, leading to achy joints and muscular pain between workouts.
 More importantly, chronic inflammation has been associated3 with an increased risk of cardiovascular disease, arthritis, diabetes, allergies, and chronic obstructive pulmonary disorder.

 A 2017 study4 examined the anti-inflammatory effects of RLT and found that it may reduce inflammation, specifically in the brain, abdominal fat, wounds, lungs, and spinal cord.
+Researchers tracked inflammatory markers, oxidative stress, immune cell activity, and healing speed, and discovered that RLT can help shift the body into a repair-oriented state by increasing ATP production (cellular energy) and reducing those key inflammatory markers.

 May Accelerate Wound Healing

 In 2017, researchers looked at the impact of red and near-infrared wavelength therapy5 on cutaneous wound healing, and found that specific frequencies have beneficial healing effects on the skin.
+Specifically, the authors of the study concluded that, “Near-infrared (800-830 nm) was found to be the most effective and widely studied wavelength range followed by red (630-680 nm) and super-pulsed (904 nm) light.”

 May Promote Healthy Skin and Hair

-Red light therapy is commonly used in-office at dermatology clinics and anti-aging centers as a skin rejuvenation treatment, and science supports the idea of adding RLT to your skin care routine.
+Red light therapy is commonly used in-office at dermatology clinics and anti-aging centers as a skin rejuvenation treatment, and science supports the idea of adding RLT to your skincare routine.

 Red light therapy may also treat certain skin conditions unrelated to aging.
 A 2018 study7 from Lasers in Medical Science found that phototherapy cleared plaque psoriasis with two weekly laser sessions in one month.
+These sessions lasted 20 minutes, with the device delivering continuous 830- and 633-nm wavelengths.

 RELATED: Best Infrared Saunas